yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 Following this lead, bunnei revisited the code used to exit threads, and found that another race condition occurred, where thread references were being destroyed while they were still selectable for scheduling, resulting in a crash.

-The solution was to [reimplement the thread termination code more accurately](https://github.com/yuzu-emu/yuzu/pull/7712), so that it matches that of the HorizonOS. yuzu now waits for the thread to be unscheduled from all cores before closing it, so that it is destroyed only once it is no longer running.
+The solution was to [reimplement the thread termination code more accurately](https://github.com/yuzu-emu/yuzu/pull/7712), so that it matches that of the HorizonOS. yuzu now waits for the thread to be unscheduled from all cores before closing it, so that it is destroyed only when it is no longer running.

 Another long-standing problem with `Pokémon Sword/Shield` was related to the code used for the High-Level Emulation (`HLE`) Service Thread Management.